FaZe Clan

-FaZe Clan, or simply FaZe, is a professional esports and entertainment brand.
+FaZe Clan, or simply FaZe, is a professional esports and former entertainment brand.
 Founded on May 30, 2010, as FaZe Sniping, the organization has professional players and content creators from around the world, across multiple games.

 In October 2023, an agreement was announced for FaZe Clan's parent company FaZe Holdings to be acquired by GameSquare in an all stock deal.
 In May 2024, GameSquare announced the formation of a new company, FaZe Media.
-This formation spins off FaZe Holdings into an esports company, and an internet media company.
+This formation spins off FaZe Holdings into an esports company (FaZe Esports) and an internet media company (FaZe Media).

+In December 2025, an exodus of members caused the entertainment division of FaZe (FaZe Media) to shut down.